sudipnext/Nayarojgar/README.md

 # Nayarojgar
-"Nayarojgar" is a job platform designed to connect job seekers with employers and facilitate the job search process.
-It serves as a centralized hub where companies can post job vacancies and job seekers can explore and apply for relevant positions.

 ### "Nayarojgar" is a job platform designed to connect job seekers with employers and facilitate the job search process.
 It serves as a centralized hub where companies can post job vacancies and job seekers can explore and apply for relevant positions.

 #### Note: As i am alone building this and learning Django side by side so, it may take longer time for some of the below mentioned features.